Covid-19 Update Kanuhura

 - Split stay is possible, but not recommended.
 It is subject to an authorization from the Health Protection Agency to be requested 48 hours prior transfer date via Form SS1.
 Besides, guests will go through an exit screening at the Resort Clinic.
 Kanuhura shall not arrange speedboat transfers to any other island until further notice:

-Cancellation policy: in the case of a declined response from the Health Protection Agency or a Positive result to the PCR test prior to check in, which Kanuhura Maldives shall not be held responsible for, or transfer request from a resort under monitoring, the resort will retain 100% of the total amount.
+Cancellation policy: in the case of a declined response from the Health Protection Agency which Kanuhura Maldives shall not be held responsible for, or transfer request from a resort under monitoring, the resort will retain 100% of the total amount.

 Whom can I refer to if I have a question related to my stay at Kanuhura Maldives?